 30 Days of Submission – Day 22: Submission without a Dominant

-Can you feel submissive without a dominant partner?
+Can you feel submission without a dominant partner?
 If so, how does your submission express itself?
 If not, how do you handle your submission or submissive feelings?

 I had to think hard about this.
 I don’t think submission is something that you can express on your own, because it only exists in relation to someone else.
 As a matter of fact, submission is unremovably glued to dominance, at least if the submissive needs are to be met.